Historic Post Offices That Existed in the Bethel/Cruso Area

 Chinquapin Post Office

 Chinquapin Grove Post Office, in addition to being a mail drop, was originally a school as early as 1867 and was later used as a home.
 Location was Mountain Grove Road.
-Norman Long, current owner, has moved the structure to a location adjacent to its original site and has restored it as a mini-museum with memorabilia from its school, post office, and homestead past.
-Norman Long who restored the Chinquapin Grove School recalls that a postman stopped at the school and picked up letters and postal items that were left there for delivery to areas outside the school community.
+Norman Long, current owner, has moved the structure to a location adjacent to its original site and has restored it as a mini museum with memorabilia from its school, post office, and homestead past.
+Norman Long, who restored the Chinquapin Grove School, recalls that a postman stopped at the school and picked up letters and postal items that were left there for delivery to areas outside the school community.
 Letters and postal items sent to residents around the school were left in the school for pick up by those residents.

 Dates of Operation: 1875-1883